danielcahli/data-science-learning/machine-learning-intermediate/README.md

 It begins by initializing the ensemble with a single model, whose predictions can be pretty naive.
 (Even if its predictions are wildly inaccurate, subsequent additions to the ensemble will address those errors.)

-### 7. Data Leakage
-Data leakage (or leakage) happens when your training data contains information about the target, but similar data will not be available when the model is used for prediction.
-This leads to high performance on the training set (and possibly even the validation data), but the model will perform poorly in production.

-Target leakage occurs when your predictors include data that will not be available at the time you make predictions.

 ## Technologies Used